How to extend the life of your double glazing.

 Why Change Your Window Frame Colours?

-Many Peterborough residence opt for white uPVC windows.
+Many Peterborough residence opt for white uPVC windows as they remain simple and cost effective.
 However, it has become a new trend over the recent decade for replacement windows to have more of a colour to them.
 By changing the window frame colour can make a home to look more sophisticated and stylish.
 However, all of these considerations do have an effect on the overall budget.
 Coloured double glazed units could cost as much as 20% more than standard white uPVC windows.
-The reason for this is that the windows are all made in white then a high pressured film is attached over the window profile which provides the colour.
+Windows are all made in white then a high pressured film is attached over the window profile which provides the colour.
 Double glazed windows can have either single or dual colour.
-This means that you can have white on the inside whilst anthracite grey or even black on the outside.
+Meaning that you can have white on the inside whilst anthracite grey or even black on the outside.

 UPVC windows are manufactured using an extremely tough plastic.
 UPVC is extremely high energy efficient with many benefits such as durability and longevity.
-To ensure that your replacement windows will last to their peak, you must always keep the frames clean from dirt.
-This can be achieved by a simply wipe down with a damp cloth.
-Otherwise if dirt is left on the frames or sills for a long period of time, staining and discolouration could occur.
+To ensure that your replacement windows will last to their peak then the frames must be kept clean at all times.
+This will be achieved by a simply wipe down with a damp cloth.
+Otherwise, if dirt is left on the frames or sills for a long period of time, staining and discoloration will occur.

 How to maintenance your double glazed windows!

-UPVC windows take up a huge part of a property, especially if you live in a large home.
-So to keep them looking nice in appearance they do require some form of routine window maintenance.
+Windows take up a huge part of a property, especially if you live in a large home.
+So, if your are looking to keep them nice in appearance they may require some form of routine window maintenance.
 Though uPVC windows offer less maintenance than traditional timber windows, they do however still require an occasion wipe down.
 By wiping these stunning uPVC windows down at least once a month will maintain their beauty and life of the product.